MiaochenJin/MiaochenJin.github.io/_pages/about.md

 ## What else

 I have two adorable cats.
-I will be posting pictures of them frequetnly in the Random page.
+I will be posting pictures of them frequently in the Gallery page.